Aifert/CITS3200-Project/API/WEB_API.md

 When requiring data \- either when initially requesting or when asking for periodic updates \- for a specific list or for all of the channels.
-Black list is efficient if one set of data is already received for a single analytics page
+Black list is efficient if one set of data is already received for a single analytics page While list is efficient if just one is wanted

 ### GET /analytics/data-dump